Kruecke/japomoc/README.md

 $ cmake ..
 $ make
 ```
 Rules for `make install` are not implemented yet.
-Sorry. :P
+Just run the game from the current build directory by executing `$ ./japomoc`.

 ### Installing on Windows
 These instructions base on Visual Studio 2013, but a free "Express" version should be absolutely sufficient for the build process.
 You can get a copy of it at http://www.visualstudio.com.
 Besides that, you need Git to download the recent copy of JaPomoC.
 You can get this free software at http://git-scm.com/download/win.
 Last but not least, get a copy of Cmake at http://www.cmake.org/.
 Install these three tools and move on to the next step.